Compliance and Safety

 ORSP is charged with oversight of faculty and staff in the ethical and safe conduct of sponsored projects and research.
 Individuals proposing research projects which anticipate the use of human subjects, carcinogenic or toxic compounds, vertebrate animals, recombinant DNA, pathogens, and/or radioactive materials should contact ORSP for further information about any of these areas.

 It is the responsibility of all employees to disclose anything that is, or may appear to be, a significant financial interest that could directly or indirectly affect the design, conduct, and/or reporting of research and/or affect professional judgment in the conduct of sponsored activities.
-Note that FCOI disclosures must be provided prior to submission of NIH grant applications and mandatory training is required for NIH awards.
+Note that FCOI disclosures apply to all external awards.
+See policies 8.2 (FInancial Conflicts of Interes in Sponsored Activities) and 11.16 (Nepotism).

 Export control regulations are federal laws that prohibit the unlicensed export of certain goods, products, or information for national security and to protect trade.
 Project directors should review this section prior to hiring non-US citizens, traveling to a foreign country, or shipping items to a foreign country.

 - Biosafety and Select Agents

 Research involving biohazards, such as novel recombinant DNA, blood-borne pathogens, and carcinogens requires protocol review in compliance with National Institutes of Health guidelines prior to the submission of a proposal or the start of the research.
 See policy 8.9 (Recombinant DNA and/or Infectious Biohazards in Teaching and Research).

 - Environmental Safety and Health/Radiation